Duttonlouis/IHCoding-test/README.md

+# Problem 4)

-4) Using the API at http://www.openweathermap.com/current, write a function that takes a city name and returns the current temperature as an integer in Celsius.
+Using the API at http://www.openweathermap.com/current, write a function that takes a city name and returns the current temperature as an integer in Celsius.
 For the API key you may use: 1cf173745177b0bbfc3f6cc7050bd8ab

 Example:
 getTemperature(“Atlanta”) => 26